MarkBind/markbind/docs/userGuide/usingHtmlJavaScriptCss.md

 External JavaScript libraries can be included in MarkBind to add additional & wide-ranging features and functionalities.
 One such use case is to add a charting library for data visualisation.

 ### Charts
 Popular chart libraries such as [Chart.js](https://www.chartjs.org/) and [Apache ECharts](https://echarts.apache.org) can be used in MarkBind to create beautiful charts, similar to how they are used in any HTML web page.
-The details of how to use these libraries are beyond the scope of this section, but you can find more infomration on their websites.
+The details of how to use these libraries are beyond the scope of this section, but you can find more information on their websites.
 In general, you will perform these 3 steps:
 1. Import the library via a CDN or locally.
 1. Specify a target HTML element to render the chart.
 1. Initialize the chart with the data and options.